vanilla-project/vanilla-project.guide/_guides/php/command-line.md

 ### Running the Application

-PHP has an in-built server for local development.
-To run this change into the directory `public` and run
+To run the application execute `bin/hello.php "World"` or `php hello.php "World"`.
+You should see the text &ldquo;Hello World&rdquo; being printed.

 ```
-php -S localhost:8000
+$: bin/hello.php "World"
+Hello World
 ```

-Then open your browser at `http://localhost:8000/example.php`

-You should see the text &ldquo;Good Morning Ada Lovelace&rdquo; being printed (or similar depending on the time of day).
+You should see the text &ldquo;Hello World&rdquo; being printed.